-- 5.C4.1 Using primary and secondary sources to examine historical and contemporary means of a changing society through laws and policies in order to address public problems. - Key concepts can include but are not limited to using the purpose of the Declaration of Independence to explain why the colonists wanted to separate from Great Britain, the creation of the Constitution, the formation and development of the abolitionist social and reform movements, the women's rights and suffrage movement, the rise of reform movements, and responses to industrialism and poverty at the turn of the century - 5.C4.2 Use a range of deliberative and democratic procedures to make decisions about and act on issues and civic problems in their classrooms and schools.
+- 5.C4.1 Using primary and secondary sources to examine historical and contemporary means of a changing society through laws and policies in order to address public problems. - Key concepts can include but are not limited to the purpose of the Declaration of Independence, the creation of the Constitution, the formation and development of social and reform movements, and responses to industrialism and poverty at the turn of the century - 5.C4.2 Use a range of deliberative and democratic procedures to make decisions about and act on issues and civic problems in their classrooms and schools.